SoubhLance/DSA/Arrays/README.md

 -> WAP to insert a number in an array that is already sorted in ascending order

 ## array10.c
--> WAP to insert a number in an array that is already sorted in dexending order
+-> WAP to insert a number in an array that is already sorted in decending order